popduke/RxLocationManager/README.md

 ```

 #### Multiple standard location services
-In some cases you need more than one standard location service in your app, which configured differently, you can create a clone one like below
+In some cases you need more than one standard location service in your app, which configured differently, you can create a new one by cloning from the shared
 ```
 var anotherStandardLocationService = RxLocationManager.Standard.clone()
 anotherStandardLocationService.distanceFilter(100).desiredAccuracy(50)